nyu-dh/website/src/resources/communication-and-events.md

 ### Communication

 Anyone can join the [NYUDH mailing listserv](https://groups.google.com/a/nyu.edu/g/nyudh-group?pli=1) to learn about DH courses, events, and student employment opportunities at NYU.
 We also have an NYU DH Slack channel for NYU affiliates only.
-You can request an invite to the Slack via **Google Form**.
-(TO-DO: ADD LINK)
+You can request an invite to the Slack via [**Google Form**](https://forms.gle/kzxyJLetPz4pGGY78).

 If you have specific questions, you can reach out to dh (dot) help (at) nyu (dot) edu or fill out the [consultation request form](https://nyu.qualtrics.com/jfe/form/SV_2srvrbNYpL05GW9) for NYU Libraries’ Digital Scholarship Services (DSS).